Transia-RnD/xhs-library/README.md

 ## Contributing

 Contributions to the Xahau Hook Standard Library are welcome.
-Please read [CONTRIBUTING.md](#) for details on our code of conduct, and the process for submitting pull requests to us.
+If you would like to contribute or create a new request for collaboration with Transia DAO, please follow these steps:

+1. Visit the Transia DAO Requests Portal at [https://dao.transia.co/requests](https://dao.transia.co/requests).
+2. Click on the "New Request" button.
+3. Fill out the form with the details of your proposal, including a clear description and any relevant information that can help the community understand your request.
+4. Submit the form for review by the Transia DAO community.
+5. Engage with the community members in the discussion of your request and provide any additional information if required.

+Your request will be reviewed by the community, and you will receive feedback or approval to proceed with your contribution.

 ## License